 The one good thing about this design is the amount of space saved.
 Usually the handles take up too much room making it difficult to fit in tight spaces.

 For dutch oven, there are two major shape, round and oval.
 Usually round dutch ovens are more useful.
 They can cook a wider range of things and it fits the standard stove top.
-Since the rings are more in lined with its shape, it is less prone to heating issues.
+Since most stove top are round and in lined with its shape, it is less prone to heating issues.

 For the oval dutch oven, the sides hang outward from the burner.
-Given its cast iron construction, this will result in very uneven heating.
+Given cast iron poor thermal conductivity, this will result in very uneven heating.
 You can get around this by heating it slowly, but really who has the time?

-There are situation where an oval design is preferred.
-When you are braising shanks, the bones are usually too long to fit in a round dutch oven.
+However, there are situation where an oval design is preferred.
+For example, when you are braising shanks, the bones are usually too long to fit in a round dutch oven.
 In this situation, the oval dutch oven is better.
 Space saving is also another reason to have a oval dutch oven.
 You should be able to fit more if you have a small oven.

 Porcelain Coating and Colors

-One of the most famous colors that they have is also one of Le Creuset most famous colors.
+The color that descoware is most famous for is the flame orange.
+Coincidentaly, it is also one le creuset most well known color.
 The flame is a orange-red hue that has a gradient to it.
 The coating is made of porcelain enamel and it still holds up to this day.
 Although my pot does have some chipping to it.

 The interior is a clean white finish.
 This is in contrast with Le Creuset modern cream color.
 I personally find the cream color to match better.
 You see too much stains with a white finish.